The 6-Month Strategy to Prevent Your Automation Project from Becoming a Total Disaster

 30-90 Days:The Feature Deep Dives

-The biggest risk at this point is that your engineer doesn’t understand how to use test data to set state.
-They will write thousands of unnecessary lines of code if they don’t know how to do this.
-There are a variety of strategies to use data to handle state.
+The biggest risk at this point is if your engineer doesn't understand how to use test data to set state.
+Ensure they have a solid strategy for data management.

 90-180 Days: Scaling and Maintenance